A Beginner’s Guide To Understanding Stock Market Risk and Expected Returns

 Roughly speaking, you can think of the standard deviation as the range (up and down from the average) within which the returns should fall about two-thirds of the time.
 In other words, if the average returns are 10%, then the returns should fall between -10% and 30% in two out of every three years.

-In all three ways of thinking about volatility, you can see that with longer time horizons, volatility is considerably dampened.
+In all three ways of thinking about risk, you can see that with longer time horizons, it is considerably dampened.
 This point is crucial to recognize.

 Why doesn’t everyone invest more in stocks?